brettz9/eslint-config-ash-nazg/README.md

     string concatenation.
 - `no-await-expression-member` - A bit confining for convenience for only a little gain
+- `no-confusing-array-splice` - splice is not so confusing and uglier to fix
 - `no-for-each` - Writing code for `forEach` allows later refactoring, e.g., to move out of the block.
 - `no-instanceof-array` - Covered by our blocking of all `instanceof`